 Wastewater Treatment (WWT): GHG emissions from any owned WWT or those WWT services whose activities are "captive" to Chevron (e.g., WWT equipment that is owned by a third-party/contractor but exclusively servicing Chevron) shall be quantified and reported by the business unit.
-However, GHG emissions from WWT services or operations that service Chevron and other consumers (i.e., non-Chevron owned/operated wastewater) may be excluded from the associated Chevron business unit's inventory (e.g., emissions from a public drinking water plant servicing the township in which a Chevron asset is located and whose product is consumed by Chevron and others, emissions from a municipal sewerage plant servicing the township in which a Chevron asset for treatment).
+However, GHG emissions from WWT services or operations that service Chevron and other consumers (i.e., non-Chevron owned/operated wastewater) may be excluded from the associated Chevron business unit's inventory (e.g., emissions from a public drinking water plant servicing the township in which a Chevron asset is located and whose product is consumed by Chevron and others, emissions from a municipal sewerage plant servicing the township in which a Chevron asset is located and to whom Chevron and others supply raw sewerage for treatment).